Battle of Raichur: Battle

 The battle was fought in Raichur between the armies of Krishnadevaraya and the Sultanate of Bijapur.
 The main commander of the Vijayanagara army was Saluva Timmarusu also known as Saluva Timma.
 The Vijayanagara Empire had a force consisting of 32,600 cavalry and 551 elephants according to contemporary sources.
 Initially, Pemmasani Ramalinga Nayaka led the vanguard with 30,000 infantry, 1,000 cavalry, and few war elephants.
-He was followed by commanders like Hande Mallaraya, Timmappa Nayaka, Adapa Nayaka, and Ganda Raya, other notable leaders included Jagadeva, Rayachuri Rami Nayudu, and Kumara Virayya.
+He was followed by commanders like Timmappa Nayaka, Adapa Nayaka, and Ganda Raya, other notable leaders included Jagadeva, Rayachuri Rami Nayudu, and Kumara Virayya.
 The Bijapur Sultanate had a force consisting of 7,000 cavalry and 250 elephants.
 Modern and contemporary writers disagree on the number of infantry personnel that each side had.
 The contemporary sources say that Krishnadevaraya had an infantry force consisting of a bit over 700,000 soldiers.
 Adil Shah, with a 120,000 foot, 18,000 horses and 150 elephants strong army, moved to relieve Raichur.
 Despite being outnumbered, his artillery advantage was significant.
 Upon reaching the Krishna River, he found it blocked by Vijayanagar troops.
 He then crossed the river and advanced towards Krishna's camp.
 Both armies prepared for battle and spent a night armed and ready.
 The next morning, Krishnadeva ordered an attack on the Musalmans, initially making progress but facing heavy artillery fire from the Bijapuris.
 The Hindu forces retreated in disorder, and Krishnadevaraya rallied his troops to counter-attack, ultimately leading to the enemy's panic and retreat.
 Krishnadeva, the Vijayanagar leader, encouraged his remaining troops, vowing to die as soldiers instead of fleeing.
 He called for loyal officers, and together, they charged the enemy.
 This unexpected counter-attack caused the Bijapuris to retreat, leading to chaos and many casualties on both sides.
 The Vijayanagar army suffered over 16,000 dead, while the Bijapuris lost many, including Mirza Jehangir, and five important captains including Salabut Khan taken prisoners.
 Upon seeing the enemy retreat, Krishna's generals sought permission to continue the battle.
 However, prioritizing peace, he ordered his troops to withdraw.
 After capturing the Bijapuris' camp, Krishna counted the spoils: 100 elephants, 400 cannons, tents, horses, oxen, and other animals.
 He released captured women, honored the fallen with funeral rites, and distributed alms.
 With the battle concluded, Krishna returned to the siege of Raichur.
 Moreover, the use of a Portuguese contingent commanded by Cristovão de Figueiredo with the use of fireweapons helped to conquer the fortress.
 There is a high probability that matchlocks, which were obtained through contact with the Portuguese, were used as well by the army of the Vijayanagara Empire.
 Additionally, the Portuguese with their arquebuses picked off the defenders from the walls, and thus enabled the besiegers to approach close to the lines of fortification and pull down the stones.
 Driven to desperation, and their governor being slain, the garrison surrendered.
 Portuguese accounts state that cannons were used extensively by the Bijapur Sultanate; the Vijayanagara Empire used them minimally, at best.
 The Vijayanagara Empire emerged victorious despite the Bijapur Sultanate having superior firepower.